joeyhoogerwerf/portfolio_backbone/README.md

-My portfolio written in backbone.js!
+My portfolio developed with backbone.js!

 It's a RESTfull Single-page application with use of 'Slim PHP5 Framework'.